 Moral of the story?

-If measuring and targeted heart rates is a key part of your training program, a chest-strapped heart rate monitor is easily your best bet for getting the best and most accurate results.
+If measuring and target heart rate zones is a key part of your training program, a chest-strapped heart rate monitor is going to be your best bet for getting the best and most accurate results.

 The Best Heart Rate Monitors for Swimmers